leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/scene/properties.rst

    :Panel:     :menuselection:`Properties --> Scene --> Audio`

 Options to control global audio settings.
+To control how sounds plays back from within Blender, see the audio settings in the :ref:`Preferences <prefs-system-sound>`.

 Volume
    Volume for the scene.

 Distance Model
    Changes how the sound attenuation is calculated based on the distance.
    Most physically correct is the *Inverse* model,